mluebeck/Sample/README.md

 Sample Code for building an app with an own sample macOS framework.
-You use a workspace to put the framework and the app project together
+You use a workspace to put the framework and the app project together.
+Why do you want to do that?
+To separate model/business logic code from iOS UI Code.
+The business code lives in its own project/framework, so it can be tested independently from the iOS project. business code Unittests will run faster, because no simulator is needed.